trkohler/index_ukraine_culture/README.md

   - [ ] make pagination (by 10 authors) (not necessary right now, can be in the next version) https://www.gatsbyjs.com/docs/adding-pagination/
 - [x] make header and footer
 - [x] make slugs in writers page and profile page
-- [ ] make 'project about' page
+- [x] make 'project about' page
-- [ ] make profile text align to center
-- [ ] add AI generated Ukrainian ornament
 - [x] change slugs so it would contain name and presudoname (for profiles)
 - [ ] make linking between profiles (think about that)
 - [ ] need to add genre for each creator so it would be possible to filter by genre
+  - [ ] maybe I should generalize? instead of writers, artists and so on..just creator? (митець?)
+- [ ] mobile version looks like shit
+- [ ] work on seo (og tags, meta and so on)
 - [x] find domain name
 - [x] deploy on netlify
 - [x] added to search console